 When I ask my kids about Keystone they remember the warm gondolas to the slopes, the outdoor pools, and these cute carts meant to carry gear back and forth to the slopes.

 The village is as charming as ever (be sure to stop into Inxpot for your java fix!)-- I remembered all these red wagons from our first visit.
 They make getting around with all the gear and little ones SO MUCH EASIER.
 Now that my kids are older, I was nostalgic for all the little touches Keystone puts in, like the toys around the village.
 They just get that it's not always easy to be a ski mom.

-Rock Resorts used to own the property, which is now run by Vail.
-They knows families need to spread out.
+Vail runs the property, and they knows families need to spread out.
 They provide a variety of condos that are ski-in distance to Keystone.
 Our cozy spot had a bit of a 90s feel to it, but was clean and spacious.
 The kitchen was well outfitted and we made breakfast every day before hitting the slopes.
 Kitchens cut down on the hassle and the expense of feeding a young family on the road (note: the large washing machines also make a huge difference and let us cut down on our packing).
 Our advice?
 Never pick a hotel if you can find a condo.

 What to Do Besides Ski

 One of the things I absolutely adore about Keystone are all the non-skiing options they offer the kiddos.
-You have to visit the Nordic Center!
 We have such amazing memories of tubing there and snowshoeing.
 I found these amazing photos to share the experience with you.
 They even have sleds for the littlest ones so when they get tired you can tug them along on the trails.

 My girls still remember the snowshoe guide from 6 years ago!
 (How is that even possible).

 Best Mosquito Wristband for Your Family Hikes